rgitrepo/kubernetes-beginner-to-pro/docs/day2/etcd.md

 #### Formula for Quorum
 The formula to determine the quorum is:
-Quorum = (N / 2) + 1
+Quorum = floor (N / 2) + 1

 Where N is the total number of nodes in the cluster.
 This ensures that the cluster can tolerate up to (N - 1) / 2 node failures.
+Floor rounds the value down.

 #### Fault Tolerance
 Fault tolerance refers to the cluster’s ability to continue functioning correctly even when some nodes fail.
 The number of nodes that can fail while still maintaining quorum is given by: